The State of Account Based Marketing

 - Today’s Sellers and the Rise of Account Based Marketing

 - Traditional Marketing Playbooks for Account Based Marketing

 Alright, got all that?
 Good.
 Now we can get on with the whole point of this blog!
 Wait, I haven’t gotten to the point of the blog yet?
 That seems irresponsible of me as a writer.
 They always teach you to hook the writer right away and present the thesis upfront.
 Meandering on and on about nonsense is generally considered poor form.
 My English teacher would be disappointed.
 But you know what?
 I don’t care!
 School’s out forever!

 The real point of this blog is that Engagio recently released their 2018 ABM Outlook Survey.
 This survey is full of great information about the state of account based marketing.
 Getting concrete data on how organizations are implementing ABM, what kind of resources they are dedicating to their efforts, and the challenges these organizations face is critical for understanding overall ABM trends.

-Adoption of Account Based Marketing
+Adoption of ABM

 Engagio asked their survey participants “How would you describe your company’s maturity with ABM?”
 23.9% of respondents indicated that their programs were either well underway or advanced.
 That statistic alone proves that ABM is something being taken very seriously by organizations across the world.

 Resources Dedicated to Account Based Marketing

 One of the basic tenets of ABM is that it is not some isolated strategy meant to be carried out by your least favorite coworker in the solitude of some long-deserted musty basement.
 No, it’s a full team effort that rethinks how marketing activities can be used in new, exciting ways.